leonsusanto38/User-CRUD/README.md

 # Simple User CRUD

-A simple user CRUD project, made with flutter with dart as it language, and Firebase firestore as it NoSQL database.
+A simple user CRUD project, made with flutter with dart as it language, and Firebase firestore as NoSQL database.

 ## Feature